 -There are compulsory requirements for a minimum number of Thai employees per foreign employee depending on the status of the company.
 The standard ratio is 4 Thai employees to 1 foreign employee.

-The first step in the work permit application process is to obtain the correct visa.
+The first step in the application process is to obtain the correct visa.
 In most cases, the applicant need to apply for a Non-Immigrant Type “B” Visa.
 You can obtain this type of visa in your home country or in any Thailand’s neighboring countries.
 This will allow the applicant to stay in Thailand for the first 90 days.
 This shall give ample time for work permit application to take place.
-A Work Permit is valid for up to one year and is renewable yearly.
+It is then valid for up to one year and is renewable yearly.

 Securing a work permit is a complex procedure where strict guidance applies.
-Therefore, you need to consult with a lawyer to assess if you are eligible under Thai law to apply for a work permit.
+Therefore, you need to consult with a lawyer to assess if you are eligible under Thai law to apply.

 Our team can help you with your work permit application.
 We will check and submit all the relevant documentation required by the Thailand Labor Department on your behalf.